-- First-Year students are required to attend New Student Orientation.
+- First-Year students are required to attend Orientation.
 You will meet with your academic advisor and register for your first semester of classes via MavLINK.
-It's important that you remember to bring your NU ID and password with you to Orientation
+It's important that you remember to bring your NU ID and password with you.

-- Transfer students are required to attend New Student Orientation.
-After you have scheduled your Orientation, you should make an appointment with an advisor of the academic program you were admitted.
+- Transfer students are also required to attend a Transfer Student Orientation.
+After you have scheduled your Orientation, you should make an appointment with an academic advisor from the academic program you were admitted.
 Advising should be scheduled following orientation attendance.
-For example, if you attend a morning Orientation session, we recommend you schedule your advising appointment for that afternoon.
 Bring unofficial copies of transcripts from your previous institutions.

-Fall Orientation signup begins in March for sessions held May through August.
-Space is limited and sessions fill up quickly, so sign up soon.
+Orienation sessions fill up quickly and space is limited.
 Students are recommended to attend Orientation as early as possible to get the best selection of classes and times.
 New Student and Family Programs has additional family resources.

 As you prepare, here are some resources we thought would be helpful for you.